Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Conclusions

-As we pointed out in the introduction, the theories under consideration depend explicitly on the dimensionful parameter $\alpha'$.
-Therefore, in order to write a consistent Smarr formula and first law, one has to introduce a conjugate thermodynamical potential $\Phi_{\alpha'}$ (a chemical potential), in the spirit of black hole chemistry \cite{Kastor:2010gq}.
-The entropy obtained from the integral of the Lorentz charge on the bifurcation surface, for the particular parameter $\sigma_{ab} = n_{ab}$, was computed in Eq.\eqref{eq-entropyesgb}.
-It is important to emphasize that the Wald entropy is related with the Lorentz charge, and not with the contribution from the Noether–Wald charge.
-This distinction can be easily seen from the different dependence of these charges on the coupling function: the Lorentz charge involves $f(\phi)$ itself, whereas the Noether–Wald charge depends on its derivative $\partial_\phi f(\phi)$.
-The inclusion of $\Phi_{\alpha'}$ is then mandatory in order to recover the standard form of the Smarr formula in Eq.~\eqref{Smarr}, with $S$ being the Wald entropy.
-The resulting conjugate thermodynamical potential will have the volume integrals that gives account about the non-closedness of the generalized Komar charge.
-The same argument applies to the first law in Eq.~\eqref{eq-firstlaw}, that we obtained varying the Wald entropy with respect to the mass, the value of the scalar at infinity and $\alpha'$.
+As we pointed out, the theories under consideration depend explicitly on the dimensionful parameter $\alpha'$.
+Therefore, in order to write a consistent Smarr formula and first law, one has to introduce a conjugate thermodynamic potential $\Phi_{\alpha'}$, in the spirit of black hole chemistry \cite{Kastor:2010gq}.
+The entropy obtained from the integral of the Lorentz charge on the bifurcation surface, for the particular parameter $\sigma_{ab} = n_{ab}$, was computed in Eq.~\eqref{eq-entropyesgb}.
+It is important to emphasize that the Wald entropy is related to the Lorentz charge, and not with the contribution from the Noether–Wald charge.
+This distinction can be easily seen from the integration of the non-closed generalized Komar charge over the bifurcation surface in Eq.~\eqref{eq-komarbh}: it yields a term proportional to the surface gravity that cannot be identified with $TS$.
+The Lorentz charge involves $f(\phi)$ itself, whereas the Noether–Wald charge depends on its derivative $\partial_\phi f(\phi)$ as can be seen from Eq.~\eqref{eq-NW}.
+The inclusion of $\Phi_{\alpha'}$ is then mandatory in order to recover the standard form of the Smarr formula in Eq.~\eqref{smarr}, with $S$ being the Wald entropy.
+The resulting conjugate thermodynamic potential will have the volume integral that accounts for the non-exactness of the generalized Komar charge.
+The same argument applies to the first law in Eq.~\eqref{eq-firstlaw}, which is obtained by varying the Wald entropy with respect to the mass, the value of the scalar at infinity and $\alpha'$.

 Since our non-closed scalar charge was constructed from the equations of motion, it will have implications for the spontaneous scalarization mechanism.
 Within our framework, these conditions have a natural charge-based interpretation: the background scalar charge vanishes at zeroth order, but first-order perturbations generate a nontrivial scalar charge $\Sigma$.
-Crucially, the volume contribution from $\mathcal{W}_k$ becomes linear in $\partial_{\phi}^2 f(\phi_\infty)$ and the scalar perturbation, providing a covariant, geometric measure of the instability.
-In this sense, the onset of scalarization can be viewed as the dynamical generation of scalar charge via a non-vanishing $\mathcal{W}_k$, with the bifurcation point marking the transition from the trivial branch to a new family of hairy black holes.
+In this sense, the onset of scalarization can be viewed as the dynamical generation of scalar charge via a non-vanishing $\mathcal{W}_k$.